-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org
+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org

+When asked if their drinking sources was different than unfiltered tap water 43% stated they drink bottled water and 36% said they drink filtered tap water.
 The third subset of questions (22-23) are about costs associated with paying for drinking water.
 This is a multiple-choice question.
 The first question asked if the respondent pays for drinking water, that is not tap water and what is the cost.
-The largest percentage, 72% said they paid \$1-\$50 a month, and the remaining 14% stated they paid \$51-\$100+ monthly.
+The largest percentage.
+72% said they paid \$1-\$50 a month, and the remaining 14% stated they paid \$51-\$100+ monthy.
 The last question asked if respondents have trouble paying for drinking water, and 32% said they did have trouble paying for this service.

 The last subset of questions (24-29) are related to disruption of services, access to services, and water quality standards of the region.
 This is also a multiple-choice question.
-The first question asked if respondents have experienced disruptions of services at any given time due to problems associated with respondents' water systems and 22% said yes due to drought related issues.

-When asked if members had access to drinking water, only 1% said no, which can be interpreted to mean that all members have some access to water and that it is the quality that is in question.
+The first question asked if respondents have experienced disruptions of services at any given time due to problems associated with respondents water systems and 22% said yes due to drought related issues.
+When asked if members have some access to water and that it is the quality that is in question.
 When asked if services are disrupted who would they contact 2% of respondents stated they would contact their landlord, 36% of respondents said water agencies/providers, 8% stated the city and 16% said they were unsure of who to contact if they experienced disruptions in their services.
 This was an open-ended question.
 We then asked how they would rate their drinking water 18% of respondents rated their drinking water poorly.
-11% of respondents rated their drinking water fairly.
-30% of respondents rated their drinking water as tolerable.
+11% of respondents rated their drinking water 18% of respondents rated their drinking water as tolerable.
 41% of respondents rated their drinking water good or above average.
 This question was multiple choice.

-When asked the last time their water quality was tested and if they knew the results of said test 82% of respondents said no, they did not know the last time their water quality was tested.
-We then asked respondents that answered no, would they like to receive a water quality test and 71% of the respondents said yes.
-This was a closeended question.
+When asked the last time their water quality was tested and if they knew the results of said test 82% of respondents rated nuer due to nuck with the statest and 71% of the respondents that maxered no, would they like to receive a water quality was tested.
+We then asked respondents that answered no, would they like to receive a water quality was tested.

 Q 30 - 33.

 Rain and Stormwater